-Ensuring safe procurement, adequate storage and dispensing of medicines in compliance with the relevant regulations.

-Providing information to patients, which may include the information leaflet, name of the medicine, its purpose, potential interactions and side effects, as well as correct usage and storage.
+- 15. Ensuring safe procurement, adequate storage and dispensing of medicines in compliance with the relevant regulations. - 16.
+Providing information to patients, which may include the information leaflet, name of the medicine, its purpose, potential interactions and side effects, as well as correct usage and storage. - 17.
 Reviewing prescription orders to identify interactions, allergic reactions, contra-indications and therapeutic duplications.
-Concerns should be discussed with the prescribing physician but the pharmacist should not change the prescription without consulting the prescriber.

-Discussing medicine-related problems or concerns with regard to the prescribed medicines when appropriate and when requested by the patient.
+Concerns should be discussed with the prescribing phy-sician but the pharmacist should not change the prescription without consulting the prescriber. - 18.
+Discussing medicine-related problems or concerns with regard to the prescribed medicines when appropriate and when requested by the patient. - 19.
 Advising patients, when appropriate, on the selection and the use of non-prescription medicines and the patient's management of minor symptoms or ailments.
-Where self-medication is not appropriate, advising patients to consult their physician for diagnosis and treatment.

-Participating in multi-disciplinary teams concerning complex pharmacological treatment in collaboration with physicians and other health care providers, typically in a hospital setting.

-Reporting adverse reactions to medicines to the prescribing physician and to health authorities in accordance with national legislation.

-Providing and sharing general as well as specific medicine-related information and advice with the public and health care practitioners.
+Where self-medication is not appropriate, advising patients to consult their physician for diagnosis and treatment. - 20.
+Participating in multi-disciplinary teams concerning complex pharmacological treatment in collaboration with physicians and other health care providers, typically in a hospital setting. - 21.
+Reporting adverse reactions to medicines to the prescribing physician and to health authorities in accordance with national legislation. - 22.
+Providing and sharing general as well as specific medicine-related information and advice with the public and health care practitioners. - 23.
 Maintaining a high level of knowledge of pharmacological treatment through continuing professional development.

-CONCLUSION

-The patient will best be served when pharmacists and physicians collaborate, recognizing and respecting each other's roles, to ensure that medicines are used safely and appropriately to achieve the best outcome for the patient's health.